 Round 2: Themes and Flexibility

 When it comes to creating your virtual storefront, Shopify certainly makes things easy with their 60+ themes.
 They are modern, sleek and responsive, so they look good on desktops and mobiles.
 Want to customize them?
 The live editor is great fun and gives excellent results.
 If you know CSS and HTML, you can also tweak them to your heart’s content.
-Only snag is that you have to pay a one-time fee for most themes ($140 – $180) as only 10 of them are free.
+The only snag is that you have to pay a one-time fee for most themes ($140 – $180) as only around 10 of them are free (although each has several variants).
 Veeqo has put together a few nice examples here.

 Shopify’s free templates

 Wix has 60 completely free ecommerce templates.
-They look as modern and stylish as Shopify’s, and we really like their catalogue galleries.
-Unfortunately, Wix’s templates aren’t responsive, so you need to place elements manually to display them on smartphones a certain way.
-And while creating a website with Wix generally gives you tons of flexibility, in-depth customisation via code such as HTML or CSS isn’t as complete as with Shopify.
+They look as modern and stylish as Shopify’s, and we really like their catalog galleries.
+Unfortunately, Wix’s templates aren’t always fully responsive, so you sometimes need to rearrange elements manually to display them on smartphones a certain way (Wix Editor X tries to solve this, although it still hasn’t quite taken off).
+And while creating a website with Wix generally gives you tons of flexibility, in-depth customization via code such as HTML or CSS isn’t as complete as with Shopify (unless you use the not-so-popular Wix Velo, which is geared towards techy users).

 Winner: The Shopify themes take the lead because they are responsive and ecommerce focused.
 This will allow you to customize the look of your store.
 Wix isn’t that flexible, especially with product pages.